 While Aerospace Materials won’t directly boost your Operators’ combat stats, ignoring them is a critical mistake.
-These specialized resources are the lifeblood of the Dijiang—Endfield Industries’ orbital headquarters.
-By investing in these materials, you unlock powerful passive resource generation systems that keep your operation running in the background.
+These specialized resources are the lifeblood of the OMV Dijiang—Endfield Industries’ orbital headquarters in geostationary orbit above Talos-II.
+By investing in these materials, you unlock the Control Nexus upgrades and Cabin constructions that power your entire passive resource generation loop.

 Looking for more?
 For comprehensive coverage of all game systems, visit our [Arknights: Endfield guides hub], featuring deep dives into everything from tactical combat to advanced base management.